invertedv/invertedv.github.io/invertedv.md

 will@invertedv.com than I thought.
 I've had people ask where the upside down V is on the keyboard.
 Oh, well.

-I liked it, too, because I though it lended itself to a nice icon--thank you [midjourney](https://midjourney.com)!.
+I liked it, too, because I thought it lended itself to a nice icon--thank you [midjourney](https://midjourney.com)!.